Marcus-Forte/msensor-library/README.md

 ## Docker

-A `DockerfileRuntime` is provided to offer small footprint images that allows one to run the publisher applications from inside a container.
-Make sure the hardware is correctly mapped to the container (`--device /dev/ttyUSB*` or `--network=host`)
+A `DockerfileRuntime` is provided to offer small footprint images that allows one to run the sensor driver applications from inside a container.

-Supported docker build targets are:
-* `rplidar`
-* `mid360`
-* `icm20948`

-Example with Mid360 LIDAR+IMU:
-* build: `docker build -f docker/DockerfileRuntime -t mid360 --target icm20948 .`
-* run: `docker run --network host --rm mid360 <nr samples>`

-Example ICM20948 IMU:
-* build: `docker build -f docker/DockerfileRuntime -t icm20948 --target icm20948 .`
-* run: `docker run --rm --init --device /dev/i2c-1 -p 50051:50051 icm20948`
+Make sure the hardware is correctly mapped to the container (e.g `--device /dev/i2c-1`, `--device /dev/ttyUSB*`,  `--network=host`, ...)